karjolamit/Radar-Target-Generation-and-Detetction/README.md

 ```

 ## Range Measurement - 1st FFT Operation
-*1. Implement the 1D FFT on the Mixed Signal*
+1. Implement the 1D FFT on the Mixed Signal
-2. *Reshape the vector into Nr*Nd array*
+2. Reshape the vector into Nr*Nd array
-3. *Run the FFT on the beat signal along the range bins dimension (Nr)*
+3. Run the FFT on the beat signal along the range bins dimension (Nr)
-4. *Normalize the FFT output*
+4. Normalize the FFT output
-5. *Take the absolute value of that output*
+5. Take the absolute value of that output
-6. *Keep one half of the signal*
+6. Keep one half of the signal
-7. *Plot the output*
+7. Plot the output
-8. *There should be a peak at the initial position of the target*
+8. There should be a peak at the initial position of the target

 ```
 %reshape the vector into Nr*Nd array.
 Nr and Nd here would also define the size of